 Our most liquid asset is cash.
 The amount of this asset is dependent on our operating, financing, lending and investing activities during any given period.
-At December 31, 2019, the Company's cash and cash equivalents totaled \$44.8 million.
+At December 31, 2020, the Company's cash and cash equivalents totaled \$363.5 million.

 If we require funds beyond our ability to generate them internally, borrowing agreements exist with the FHLB, which provide an additional source of funds.
 We also utilize securities sold under agreements to repurchase as another borrowing source.
-At December 31, 2019, we had the ability to borrow up to an additional \$727.5 million from the FHLB.
-Advances from the FHLB and securities sold under agreements to repurchase were \$156.0 million and \$10.0 million, respectively for the year ended December 31, 2019.
-In 2019, FHLB advances increased by \$13.8 million while securities sold under agreements to repurchase decreased by \$20.0 million.
-The increase in FHLB advances was used primarily to reduce our interest rate risk.
+At December 31, 2020, we had the ability to borrow up to an additional \$807.2 million from the FHLB.
+Advances from the FHLB and securities sold under agreements to repurchase were \$141.0 million and \$10.0 million, respectively, at December 31, 2020.
+In 2020, FHLB advances decreased by \$15.0 million while securities sold under agreements to repurchase remained constant.

+At December 31, 2020 we did not have any standby letters of credit from the FHLB.
 At December 31, 2019, we had \$55.0 million in standby letters of credit from the FHLB pledged as collateral for State of Hawaii deposits.
-At December 31, 2018 we did not have any standby letters of credit from the FHLB.